leoding86/pixiv-omina/README.md

 * Restore downloads after application restart
 * Skip downloaded works, so it can download works incrementally
 * Click-to-Download (You need install [Pixiv Toolkit](https://github.com/leoding86/webextension-pixiv-toolkit) in your browser)
-* Check new version automatically (No auto-update, I think auto-update is evil sometimes)
+* Check new version automatically (No auto-update, I think auto-update could be annoying sometimes)
 * Close to tray (You need to enable this feature at setting page)
 * Support http/socks proxy (If you use socks proxy you need input proxy url with schemel)